 Traditional thematic reviews covering high-risk areas remain a good starting point for regulators aiming to assess and identify specific problems within firms, sectors or spheres of activity.
 For example, a thematic review by the UK's financial services regulator identified a problem with payment protection insurance products.
 The subsequent deeper regulatory investigation into industry practice identified widespread issues with sales and promotional practices, which has since led to over £1 billion being paid to consumers in compensation.

 Regulators can improve their analysis of systemic risks and gain a more holistic view through a better understanding of gaps in their data and by joining up with data from other regulators and employer organisations.

 These traditional approaches to regulation are increasingly being supplemented by sophisticated data collection techniques that gather data from social media.
 Activity on social media sites, whether this is disgruntled investors talking about interest rate swaps or householders complaining about dreadful service from their energy provider, can serve as a valuable early indicator of systemic problems that require the regulators' attention.

-In London in 2011, for example, the riots were preceded by an explosion in the number of social media conversations taking place suggesting the emergence of some sort of organised civil unrest.
-Managed with suitably developed applications, the predictive capability of social media, has huge potential for regulators and law enforcement agencies.
+Managed with suitably developed applications, the predictive capability of social media, has huge potential for regulators.
 Social intelligence modelling can target specific conversational themes online to provide either a prediction of a developing issue or reveal a problem that has already materialised and is attracting attention on blogs and Twitter, for example.